-As already insinuated in previous chapters it is the Persistence Layer which takes care about conserving Domain Objects durably.
-Thus, in this chapter we will discuss the steps being important for doing that.
+As discussed in previous chapters, it is the persistence layer which takes care of conserving domain objects.
+In this chapter we will describe the necessary steps for doing that.

-It is important to get a grasp of the lifecycle of a Domain Object to fully understand the Persistence Layer.
-When instantiating a Domain Object we essentially put its data into a certain sector of the Main Memory.
+It is important to get a grasp of the lifecycle of a domain object to fully understand the persistence layer.
+When instantiating a domain object we essentially store it in memory.
 At that time, it is in a transient, i.e. volatile, state.
-When TYPO3 delivered the rendered website the sector of the Main Memory is freed by PHP and may be overwritten with other data.
-Thereby the saved data will be lost together with the Domain Object.
+When TYPO3 delivered the rendered website the the allocated memory is freed up by PHP and may be overwritten with other data.
+Thereby the saved data will be lost together with the domain object.

-If Domain Objects should be available within several page loads they have to be transferred into a persistent state.
-This is being done in Extbase by putting the Domain objects into a Repository.
-When the script is finished doing its work, the Repository takes care about saving the volatile data in a durable saving state.
-Normally this is the database which is used by TYPO3 but may, for example, also be a text file.
+If domain objects should be available within several page loads they have to be transferred into a persistent state.
+This is being done in Extbase by putting the domain objects into a repository.
+Part of job of the repository is to ensure that the integrity of the data is maintained at all times by storing the information into persistent data storage.
+Typically, this is the database which is being used by TYPO3.

-This chapter deals with the steps that have to be taken to make the data enclosed by a Domain Object durably persistent.
-Firstly, the Domain Objects have to be prepared to make them persistable by the underlying database.
-Most extensions get their input data through the Backend, thus the input forms which receive the data have to be configured.
-Subsequently, the Repositories are created which serve as an interface to the Domain Object.
+This chapter deals with the steps that have to be taken to make the data enclosed by a domain object persistent.
+Firstly, the domain objects have to be prepared to make them persistable by the underlying database.
+Most extensions get their input data through the backend, thus the input forms which receive the data have to be configured.
+Subsequently, the repositories are created which serve as an interface to the domain object.

 Those steps are sufficient for most of the simple extensions, however,

 you will see with the example extension SjrOffers.
-This exemplary extension
+This extension

 An example would be something like "Please show me all existing offers for a